Lilapsophobia: Etymology

 The Greek basis word is λαῖλα|ψ -απος laíla|ps -apos for which reason the term should strictly have been *lailapophobia – like myrmecophobia from mýrmē|x -ēkos.
 Greek words ending in ψ (ps) and ξ (ks) would regularly become -pos / -kos (respectively) in oblique cases, conventionally given as the genitive form.
 This rule also obtains for Latin, cf. pax, pac|is, and it is from the accusative form pacem that all Romance languages have taken their words for “peace”.
 Historically this rule has been “forgotten” – one result is the fallacious neologism “lilapsophobia”.

 How the i came into the picture instead of ai remains to be settled.
 Hypothesis: Since the Greek word lailaps would reflect American usage in pronouncing *lilaps [laílæps] – it is in the US that tornadoes are commonplace – the latter “hypercorrect” version became the written form.

 In children

 Like astraphobia, lilapsophobia is a common fear for children, although less common.
 Because children are just learning to distinguish between fantasy and reality, major storm broadcasts on television or discussion by parents can cause fear that the storm is coming with a tornadic potential or a hurricane.

 Because fear is a part of normal child development, this phobia is not diagnosed unless if persisted for more than six months.
 Parents should conquer the child's fear by telling them how rare the major storms that hit hometown area are.

 In popular culture

 In the 1996 film Twister, Dr. Jo Harding (Helen Hunt), while becoming a storm chaser, suffers from lilapsophobia due to her father's death in a tornado when she was a child.

-The 2011 tornado in Joplin prompted Karin R. Herrmann of Miami, Oklahoma, who suffered from lilapsophobia, to write about her experience.